syazwana29/mwe-asg02/README.md

 # MWE AS3 ASSIGNMENT 2

+# TABLE OF CONTENTS
+1. ANDROID STUDIO
+2. STEPS ON THE APP

-# These are the steps to begin testing in Android Studio:
+# 1. These are the steps to begin testing in Android Studio:

 - Select "Open an existing Android Studio project" after starting Android Studio.
 - Open your project folder and choose the project file (generally ends in.iml).